Lifetime pet insurance

 How much is lifetime pet insurance?

-For pedigrees, lifetime pet insurance can start from as little as £6.14 a month, and it can be even cheaper for a non-pedigree pet.
+Lifetime pet insurance can start from as little as £4.68 a month*.

-There’s a few things that can influence the cost of pet insurance.
+There’s a few things that can influence the cost of pet insurance, though.

 The main factors that affect the price are: